Editor’s note: The article was updated in February 2018. Originally published in July 2017.

 Experiment to meet the needs of your team but be careful not to waste time in discussions that are not on the agenda of the meeting and will generate more waste than value.

-Hierarchy plays a surprisingly important role for continuous improvement.
 If the authority to make decisions is centralized to an extent where individual team members don’t have the liberty to take even the smallest decisions without having to consult with a direct supervisor, they will less likely try to improve an existing process.

 Adopting a culture of shared leadership will allow even the frontline heroes of your team to take ownership of their assignments and seek ways to constantly improve the way they perform.
 Explained shortly, this leadership model encourages team members to make decisions on their own to some extent.